How businesses are using designated areas to help lactating mothers

 "That is an impossible and inhumane choice that no person should have to make," she said.

-Sacha Mayer, the CEO of Mamava, which creates freestanding lactation pods for businesses and public spaces said that having a designated area prevents women from pumping in unsanitary areas, like she had to do when she was a young mother.
+Sascha Mayer, the co-founder of Mamava, which creates freestanding lactation pods for businesses and public spaces said that having a designated area prevents women from pumping in unsanitary areas, like she had to do when she was a young mother.

 "The default was often in a restroom, Mayer told NPR.
 "And that was essentially making food for a human in a place that's being used for the opposite."